cardano-foundation/developer-portal/docs/portal-contribute.md

 ## Installation

-To contribute to the Cardano developer portal you must first install it locally.
+To contribute to the Cardano developer portal, you must first install it locally.

 ### Requirements